Mark Wood makes blistering return to help England reclaim T20 lead over Pakistan

 They pumped 43 off the last three overs, including an outstanding over-the-shoulder ramp from Brook, to assume complete control.

-Pakistan’s hopes lay with their top two, fresh from a unbroken stand of 203 just a day prior, but Babar Azam and Mohammad Rizwan both came crashing back to earth, dismissed for eight apiece.
+Pakistan’s hopes lay with their top two, fresh from an unbroken stand of 203 just a day prior, but Babar Azam and Mohammad Rizwan both came crashing back to Earth, dismissed for eight apiece.

 Pakistan lose four wickets in the Powerplay 😮#PAKvENG | https://t.co/7OqaLW83qr pic.twitter.com/5uioXRDGeo